 Segmentation allows companies to create strategies based on the types of consumers and provide personalized promotional messages with the certainty that will be successfully received.
 This also reduces the failure rate brands may face when executing marketing efforts in random markets.

-So, What is Market Segment?
+So, What is the Market Segment?
 A market segment is a part of the larger market or a category of customers who have similar likes and dislikes about some products.

-Philip Kotler defined market segmentation as – It is the task of dividing a market into distinct groups of buyers with different needs, characteristics, or behavior who might require separate products or marketing mixes.
+Philip Kotler defined market segmentation as – It is the task of dividing a market into distinct groups of buyers with different needs, characteristics, or behaviors who might require separate products or marketing mixes.